Is It Actually Cheaper to Make Your Own Pizza?

 Brush the surface of the dough with olive oil to prevent it from becoming soggy.

 Add your favourite pizza toppings, such as tomato sauce, cheese, vegetables, and meats.
-I like to use up what I have in the fridge for toppings, especially the last bits of cheese and veggies.
+I like to use up the leftovers in the fridge for toppings, especially the last bits of cheese and vegetables.
 This saves money and prevents food waste.

 Bake the pizza in the preheated oven for about 12-15 minutes or until the crust turns golden brown and the cheese is bubbly and melted.